My nine must have WordPress plugins for book promotion and site security

 Adding breadcrumbs used to mean doing some coding, but with Breadcrumb NavXT it is extremely quick and easy to set up, and it is free.

-Without a doubt, the easiest and quickest way to add breadcrumbs.
+Without a doubt, the easiest and quickest way to add breadcrumbs to your WordPress website.

 6. Insert Headers And Footers

 Very often, you need to insert a code or script from an external site, such as Facebook, Bing, Google or Adsense into your site’s header.
 Editing your PHP files, especially if you are not running a child theme, can break your site.
-Insert Headers And Footers is a quick, easy and much safer way to add scripts and code.
+Insert Headers And Footers is a quick, easy and much safer way to add scripts and code to your WordPress theme.